Distilled Siamese Networks for Visual Tracking: Related Work

-\textbf{Knowledge Distillation for Compression}: In network compression, the goal of KD is to improve a student network's performance by transferring knowledge from the teacher network.
-In an early work, Bucilua \textit{et al.}~\cite{bucilu2006model} compressed key information into a single neural network from an ensemble of networks.
-Recently, Ba \textit{et al.}~\cite{ba2014deep} demonstrated an approach to improve the performance of shallow neural networks, by mimicking deep networks in training.
-Romero \textit{et al.}~\cite{romero2014fitnets} approximated the mappings between student and teacher hidden layers to compress networks by training the relatively narrower students with linear projection layers.
-Subsequently, Hinton \textit{et al.}~\cite{hinton2015distilling} proposed a dark knowledge extracted from the teacher network by matching the full soft distribution between the student and teacher networks during training.
-Following this work, KD has attracted more interest and a variety of methods have been applied to it~\cite{sadowski2015deep,urban2016deep,zagoruyko2016paying,czarnecki2017sobolev,chen2017learning,zhang2018deep,furlanello2018born}.
-For example, Zagoruyko \textit{et al.}~\cite{zagoruyko2016paying} employed an attention map to KD by training student network with matching the attention map of the teacher at the end of each residual stage.
+The idea of knowledge distillation (KD) is to improve a student network's performance by transferring knowledge from a stronger teacher network.
+As an earlier work, Bucilua \textit{et al.}~\cite{bucilu2006model} compressed key information from an ensemble of networks into a single neural network.
+More recently, Ba \textit{et al.}~\cite{ba2014deep} introduced an approach to improve the performance of shallow neural networks by mimicking deep networks in training.
+In another recent work, Romero \textit{et al.}~\cite{romero2014fitnets} approximated the mappings between student and teacher hidden layers to compress networks by training the relatively narrower students with linear projection layers.
+Subsequently, Hinton \textit{et al.}~\cite{hinton2015distilling} proposed to extract dark knowledge from a teacher network by matching the full soft distribution between the student and teacher networks during training.
+Following this work, KD has attracted significant interest with a variety of methods~\cite{sadowski2015deep,urban2016deep,zagoruyko2016paying,czarnecki2017sobolev,chen2017learning,zhang2018deep,furlanello2018born,kim2018paraphrasing}.
 In most existing works concerned with KD, the architecture of the student network is usually manually designed.
-Net-to-Net (N2N)~\cite{ashok2017n2n} method focuses on generating optimal reduced architecture for KD automatically.
+Net-to-Net (N2N)~\cite{ashok2017n2n} is an exception to this, which focuses on automatically generating an optimally reduced architecture for KD using deep reinforcement learning.
+In the context of different computer vision applications, Chen \textit{et al.}~\cite{chen2017learning} and Liu \textit{et al.}~\cite{liu2019structured} used KD to speed up detection and segmentation networks, respectively. {Further, Wang~\cite{wang2020real} proposed to learn a more compact backbone for faster feature extraction in correlation filter trackers.
+Different to these approaches, we do not merely learn a backbone but directly obtain more efficient Siamese trackers. }